Regional & National Entry Fees – Entry fees are available within the On-line registration system.

 Please be advised that these rules are offered as guidelines for studio owners in the placement of their dancers in the level of competition that they feel are appropriate for their dancers.
 If you have any questions regarding placement or any other rule, please feel free to email or call us, we are always happy to help.

 *NEW* Dance Showcase USA has no control over whether a routine has been placed in the correct level for the regional competitions.
 Our judges have to judge each dance based on the level that it was entered in.
-However, if a dance routine has been placed in a level where the dancer/dancers have mastered the majority of the skills at the next level, then the judges have been given the discretion to deduct 3 points from that dance score since the dancer/dancers should have been placed in the next higher level.
+However, if a dance routine has been placed in a level where the dancer/dancers have mastered the majority of the skills in the level they are competing in and are performing skills at the next level, then the judges have been given the discretion to deduct 3 points from that dance score since the dancer/dancers should have been placed in the next higher level.
 Also that dance will be moved to the next higher level if that routine decides to come to Nationals.
 Rather than disqualification or dancing for adjudication only, the purpose of the 3 point deduction is to insure that the rightful winner of that level receives the recognition they deserve.

 Solo, Duet/Trio, Small Group (4-9 dancers), Large Group (10-17 dancers), and Line (18 or more dancers).
 Should a routine drop below the minimum number of performers for the group or line sizes during the competition, the routine will be awarded their adjudication award based on points, however, the routine will not be eligible for Overall Awards.